 The children will be having so much fun, they often won’t even notice you taking photos.
 This will allow you to capture some great candid expressions that really document their personality.

 Most playgrounds are full of all sorts of interesting shapes and colors and if you ﬁnd a good vantage point and practice patience, it’s only a matter of time before you get the shot you’re after.

 Using scenic elements to frame your subject is an exercise in observation because everything you need to frame your images is already there.
 You just have to be more aware of your surroundings, then look around and ﬁnd them.

 Play around with diﬀerent shapes, textures, colors, patterns, and even perspectives.
 You will get a completely diﬀerent look every time!

 Do you have any questions or comments about how to use Framing in Photography?
-Leave me a comment below - we would love to hear from you!
+Leave us a comment below - we would LOVE to hear from you!
 And PLEASE SHARE this post using the social sharing buttons (We really appreciate it)!